aswierkowska/ECCentric/README.md

-# eccentric_bench
+# ECCentric Bench

 Eccentric Bench is a project focused on realistic benchmarking Quantum Error Correction Codes.
+The preprint of our paper can be found here: https://arxiv.org/abs/2511.01062

 ## Installation (Linux)